 Property Description Describes Key Specifies whether the column contains descriptions for the key column values.
 For example, most tables have a column named Description which holds a description for each key code.
 If True , then the column is treated like a description column, which means that it will be included automatically in most dialogs as a description for the key.
 You can specify multiple columns as description columns if appropriate.
 All other non-description columns in the table should be left at the default of False .
 NOTE: If the table is a reference table, and no column has been designated as the description column, then a warning will display before the table is created.
 It is recommended to designate a description column for reference tables.
-Column Classification Specifies the classification of the columns for purposes of data presentation in the Data Explorer.
+Column Classification Specifies the data classification of the columns.
 Columns are automatically assigned a classification by default; you can override this classification if appropriate.
-Select one of the following: Default: The column uses the default classification for this type of column, either Dimension or Value.
-Dimension: The column is a dimension or grouping.
+Select one of the following: • Default : The column uses the default classification for this type of column, either Dimension or Value. • Dimension : The column is a dimension or grouping.
 These types of columns are typically used to group data in reports, or to display information about dimensional records.
 Value: The column holds data such as actuals, budget, payroll, or other data.
 This type of data is typically summed based on the dimension or grouping level of the report.
+The column classification is used by data queries to determine the default aggregation behavior for the column.
+It is also used by the Data Explorer to determine the presentation of the data.
 Fixed This column property refers to a deprecated feature.
 Enabling the setting has no impact in the system.
 Read Only Data Specifies whether data in the column can be edited.
 By default, this is set to False , which means that the column data can be edited.
 Key columns, and columns in document reference tables are always set to False and cannot be changed.
 Other columns can be set to True .
 If a column is set to True , then the data in that column cannot be edited by Axiom Software processes such as Copy Table Data, Open Table in Spreadsheet , or save-to-database.
 If new rows are inserted, the column will have the default value.
 Columns designated as read-only can be deleted.